Tidal disruption of a neutron star near naked singularity: Introduction

+While black holes represent the most widely accepted outcome of gravitational collapse, general relativity also admits solutions in which spacetime singularities are not hidden behind event horizons.
+Such naked singularities arise in a variety of collapse scenarios and continue to play a central role in discussions of the cosmic censorship conjecture.
+Over the years, considerable effort has been devoted to understanding whether these objects can be distinguished observationally from black holes, through phenomena such as gravitational lensing, accretion dynamics, and strong-field signatures \cite{Joshi:2008,Virbhadra:2002,Bambi:2013}.
+These studies motivate the search for invariant, physically measurable quantities capable of probing the extreme curvature regions associated with horizonless compact objects.
 According to \cite{Lattimer:1976kbf}, BHs with masses between 8$-$17 solar masses have enough mass to trigger the typical neutron star (NS) disruption that an asymptotic observer could see; the exact range depends on the NS equation of state.
 A binary NS, a BH-NS, and a NaS-NS binary system coalesce, and this phenomenon is important because it results in high-energy events, such as gamma-ray bursts (GRBs).
 We now know that short-duration (sGRB) events, a subtype of GRB signals, originate from the cataclysmic merger of binary NSs.
 The gravitational-wave signal GW170817, which was generated when two NSs spiraled together and collided, was observed by scientists for the first time on August 17, 2017 \cite{LIGOScientific:2017vwq}.
 This event was unique among BH merger findings, as it was also observed in light, initially as a GRB and later throughout the entire electromagnetic spectrum.
 For the first time, scientists were able to observe the same cosmic event (kilonova) using both conventional telescopes and gravitational waves.
 This discovery demonstrated how heavy elements like gold and platinum are created and showed that short gamma-ray bursts are powered by merging NSs \cite{Metzger:2019zeh, Abbott:2017multimessenger, Abbott:2017kilonova, Abbott:2019properties, Abbott:2020gwtc2}.\\

 The fate of NS near a compact object is critically dependent on whether the companion is a NaS or a BH.
 These encounters are classified as tidal disruption events (TDEs), a larger class of events in which the incoming star is torn apart by the powerful gravitational field of a compact object, releasing massive amounts of energy in the form of radiation and outflows.
 If a BH's mass surpasses a comparatively low threshold, the NS should pass through the event horizon mostly intact, with minimal likelihood of noticeable disturbance.
 On the other hand, for both stellar-mass and supermassive cases, the tidal breakup of the NS may be visible to distant observers around a NaS, which does not have an event horizon.
 Interestingly, if a large fraction of the NS material escapes, bright kilonova-like emissions driven by r-process nucleosynthesis could be seen for supermassive NaSs.
 Depending on how much of the disrupted matter escapes, such events could even add more heavy elements to the universe than normal NS–NS mergers.
 According to this viewpoint, research on NS disruptions by BHs and NS–NaS systems has implications for element formation, astrophysical transients, and the energy efficiency of accretion processes, in addition to probing strong gravity.\\